Tropical Storm Laura (1971): Preparations and impact

 When Tropical Storm Laura first passed the Cayman Islands, it produced up to 3 in of rainfall.
 As it was slowly moving off of the coast of Cuba, Laura dropped heavy rainfall, including nearly 20 in across most of the Isle of Youth; one station on the island reported 14 in in 24 hours.
 The highest total in the country was 32.5 in, and overall the storm impacted four provinces, including Isle of Youth, Pinar del Río, La Habana, and the city of Havana.
 On the Isle of Youth, Laura produced winds of 70 mph, with gusts to 80 mph.
 On the mainland, the storm destroyed 20 homes and several tobacco sheds, with damage also reported to the coffee, sugar, fruit, and vegetable crops.
 Due to the flooding, officials forced 26,000 people from their homes in Pinar del Río, and one person in that province drowned while crossing a river.
 The storm's passage was believed to have diverted a flock of great black-backed gulls toward Central America and north-coastal South America; the species is usually found in the Mid-Atlantic states, and were migrating to the Gulf Coast or Cuba when they were affected by the storm.

 When Laura's path was uncertain, forecasters advised fishermen to remain at port along the Yucatan Peninsula and southern Florida.
 Gale warnings were also issued for the Florida Keys, due to the uncertainty.
 No significant damage or casualties were reported in Central America, although heavy rainfall was reported across the region.
 On Glover's Reef off the coast of British Honduras (now Belize), the storm stranded a group of about 20 scientists affiliated with the Smithsonian Institution; the group was affected by the strong winds and rains, and required rescue.
 The storm damaged several buildings along the mainland.

-Laura was one of only four storms to form in November and affect Belize, the others being a tropical storm in 1898, a hurricane in 1942, and Hurricane Ida in 2009.